mshibanami/redirect-web/docs/getting-started.md

 * `(twitter|x)`: it targets both `twitter` and `x`. (`|` is called *a pipe*.)
 * `.*`: It's the same as Wildcard's `*`.
 More specifically, `.` means *any character* and `*` means *anything before this symbol repeated any number of times*, resulting in it matches anything.

-It's a bit complicated, but once you get used to it, it will be a super powerful tool.
+Regular Expression is a bit complicated, but once you get used to it, it will be a powerful tool.
 We recommend using [RegExr](https://regexr.com) as a playground to analyze how your Regular Expression pattern works.

 > [!NOTE]
 > In Regular Expressions, `.` in `(twitter|x).com` is also treated as *any character*.
 Therefore, `(twitter|x).com/.*` also matches, for example, `twitter1com/` or `x_com/`.